LijunQu/kanban-board/README.md

 ![](./addTask.png)
 ![](./editTask.png)

-## Step 3: Draging and Moving (30 min)
+## Step 3: Draging and Moving (40 min)

 Interactive Features
 ---------------------

 Drag & Drop: Reorder within a column and move tasks between To Do / Doing / Review / Done via `@hello-pangea/dnd`.
 Status updates on drop.
+I tried to make the dragging process as smooth as possible.

 Per-Task Timer: When a card is in Doing, its timer auto-starts; moving it out of Doing auto-pauses.
 The timer stays visible and accumulates time.